Gedion48/airbnb-clone-project/README.md

 | **Scrum Master**       | Facilitate daily standups, remove blockers, ensure adherence to Agile practices  |

 Each role is critical to the project’s success.
 Clear communication and accountability ensure the final product meets both user and business goals.

+## 🧩 UI Component Patterns

+In this project, reusable and modular UI components will be created to build a consistent and maintainable interface across the application.
+These components follow modern frontend best practices and are designed for responsiveness and accessibility.

+### 🔧 Planned Components

+---

+### 🧭 Navbar

+- Displays the application logo, navigation links (Home, Listings, Bookings, Profile).
+- Includes a responsive hamburger menu for mobile view.
+- Contains a search input field (optional) and user account dropdown.

+---

+### 🏘️ Property Card

+- Displays key property information in a clean, card-style format.
+- Includes image, title, location, price, and a rating or favorite icon.
+- Designed to be clickable and lead to the detailed property page.
+- Responsive grid layout on desktop and mobile.

+---

+### 📜 Footer

+- Contains important links such as About, Contact, Terms of Service, and Privacy Policy.
+- Displays company information and optional social media icons.
+- Stays consistent across all pages and fits the color/design theme.

+---

+### ➕ Additional Components (planned)

+- **Button:** Reusable primary and secondary styled buttons for actions like “Book Now” or “Submit”.
+- **Booking Summary Card:** Displays selected dates, property price, and total cost during checkout.
+- **Image Carousel:** Scrollable image gallery for detailed property views.
+- **Search/Filter Bar:** Allows users to filter listings by location, price range, and property type.

+---

+These components will be developed with:
+- **Component-based architecture** (React)
+- **Mobile-first design principles**
+- **Accessibility (WCAG) compliance**
+- **Separation of logic and presentation**

+By designing UI elements as reusable components, the development process becomes more efficient and the user experience remains consistent across the entire application.